Taulia Tagovailoa is good, but the four-star will have to wait his turn.

 The thought that raced through the minds of most was if something were to happen to the returning junior and Heisman finalist, Nick Saban and the Crimson Tide would be doomed offensively next season.
 Despite the program signing two skilled signal callers in this year’s recruiting class, Mac Jones was the one Saban wanted to emerge and lead with confidence.

-If one took poll for the guy who carries the most popularity behind the elder Tagovailoa, the redshirt sophomore would be far from the list.
+If one took a poll for the guy who carries the most popularity behind the elder Tagovailoa, the redshirt sophomore would be far from the list.

 However, it was Jones that turned heads over the weekend at Bryant-Denny Stadium in front of a reported 60,000+ for the annual A-Day Game.